leggsimon/next/docs/developer-guide/index.md

 - Run `make install` to install the dependencies of that application.
 - Run `make build` to build the project files.
 - Ensure the application runs locally with `make run` and going to the URL of the page needing changes.
 Note: normally, `make run` will run the whole site with *just the application you have checked out* running on your machine, proxying everything else to live.
-- Create a new branch and make the desire change.
+- Create a new branch and make the desired change.
 - Commit that change and create a pull request back to that application.
 - Drop a note in the Next rooms on [Slack](https://financialtimes.slack.com/messages/ft-next/), if you have an @ft.com email address, next.team@ft.com.